AdobeDocs/experience-manager-cloud-service.en/help/assets/developer-reference-material-apis.md

 ### Upload binary {#upload-binary}

 The output of initiating an upload includes one or more upload URI values.
-If more than one URI is provided, the client splits the binary into parts and make POST request of each part to each URI, in order.
+If more than one URI is provided, the client splits the binary into parts and make PUT requests of each part to each URI, in order.
 Use all URIs.
 Ensure that the size of each part is within the minimum and maximum sizes as specified in the initiate response.
 CDN edge nodes help accelerate the requested upload of binaries.

 A potential method to accomplish this is to calculate the part size based on the number of upload URIs provided by the API.
 For example, assume the total size of the binary is 20,000 bytes and the number of upload URIs is 2.
 Then follow these steps: